 Hey Bob, hope you're having a great week.

-Hey Bob, thanks for having me on your webinar.
+Hey Bob, hope you're well, and thanks for having me on your webinar.

 Highlight A Commonality